Regulated Biohazardous Materials (IBC)

 Do I need to submit an application to the Institutional Biosafety Committee (IBC) for the use of regulated/biohazardous materials in research and instruction?

 You must submit an Institutional Biosafety Committee (IBC) application to the Office for Research Protections for review and approval by the IBC prior to the use of a biohazardous material in any activities conducted under the auspices of the University.
 Note there are specific training requirements for all study staff.
 Review information on the IBC Applications page for more information.

 What type of regulated/biohazardous material requires review?

-As stated in Penn State Policy SY24 - Use of Regulated and Biohazardous Materials in Research and Instruction, the categories below represent the areas of primary concern.
+As stated in Penn State Policy RP11 - Use of Regulated and Biohazardous Materials in Research and Instruction, the categories below represent the areas of primary concern.
 Research and instruction activities involving material(s) included in any of these categories must be submitted for review and approval by the IBC:

 - Chemical Carcinogens used in conjunction with animals.